 Versace Star: Andalusian cross.
 Started under saddle.
 Showed 2016 season at Training Level.
 RMDS median 67.727%.

 Nikko of Noble: Friesian.
 Trained from baby green and shown to 4th level in five years.

 2013 FHANA Predicate at 3rd level.
 Featured in Janet Foy's book "Dressage for the Not So Perfect Horse"

 2010 FHANA IBO Suitability test, ranked 2nd in the world with a score of 81.5%.

-Winchester: Trained from 2nd level to PSG in 4 year
+Winchester: Quarter horse cross.
+Trained from 2nd level to PSG in 4 years